LLM-based NLG Evaluation: Current Status and Challenges: Fine-tuning LLMs

 \subsection{Evaluation Method}

 As with prompting LLMs, the evaluation methods adopted in these works are highly diversified, involving different evaluation criteria, result modes, and usages of the reference.
 Given that current instruction-response scenarios encompass different types of tasks, it is unsuitable to specify unified evaluation criteria as in traditional NLG tasks.
 However, some works still do it this way, while some other methods let LLM annotators adaptively and implicitly reflect the required criteria in their evaluations, like PandaLM, TIGERScore, and AUTO-J. In particular, AUTO-J has meticulously crafted 332 evaluation criteria, matched to different tasks.
-Furthermore, Prometheus explicitly incorporates evaluation criteria into the inputs of the model, expecting flexible evaluation based on various customized criteria.
+Furthermore, Prometheus and Themis explicitly incorporate evaluation criteria into the evaluation instructions, and CompassJudger can work either with or without evaluation criteria, enabling flexible evaluation based on various customized criteria.

-More details about the evaluation methods are shown in Table \ref{tab:my_label}.
+More details about the evaluation methods are shown in \autoref{tab:comparison2}.
 All the works require models to provide detailed information, such as reasons for their evaluation results.
 And the MQM mode can achieve more informative error analysis, offering stronger interpretability.
 Moreover, some works do not necessarily require references and then have greater value in practice.
 And a more optimal method is to concurrently support both reference-based and reference-free evaluations as JudgeLM and CritiqueLLM.